-MPO staff is excited to tackle two in-house plans for the first time.
+MPO staff is excited to tackle several in-house plans for the first time.
 With the technical and design experience available, staff will be preparing a Complete Streets document and begin updating the Connect 2045 Long Range Transportation Plan, which must be reviewed every five years.
-The MPO has budgeted \$5,000 to assist with the preparation of these documents.
+Additionally, staff will be conducting an EV Charging Infrastructure Site Selection Study, Parsley/Wallick Corridor Plan, and East Allison Corridor Plan.
+The MPO has budgeted just over \$173,000 to assist with the preparation of these documents.